Cyberpanel

 Frequently Asked Questions (FAQ)

-Q2.
-How do I check bandwidth usage per domain in CyberPanel?
+• Q2.
+How do I check bandwidth usage per website?

-Q3.
-How can I stop bots from consuming my bandwidth?
+• Q3.
+How do I stop bots from consuming my bandwidth?

-→ Use Cloudflare Firewall, fail2ban, or CSF rules to block unwanted IPs and spam bots.
+→ Use Cloudflare Firewall, CSF, fail2ban, or block suspicious IPs.

 Recommended Read: How to Fix “Could Not Connect to SMTP Host” Error in WP Mail SMTP (2025 Guide)